ipikuka/remark-flexible-toc/README.md

 const toc = [];

 use(remarkFlexibleToc, {
-  tocRef: toc; // the `remark-flexible-toc` mutates the array of reference });
+  tocRef: toc; // `remark-flexible-toc` mutates the array of reference });
 ```